 The Jack Donohue “Coach of the Year” Award recognizes the outstanding contributions of a Canadian Coach who exemplifies the great qualities of the legendary Jack Donohue.
 These qualities include: honesty, integrity, a positive attitude, competitiveness, and a love of sport.
 Jack taught his athletes to value life, its experiences, and the passion of playing for your country.

 As a founder of the Canadian Association of National Coaches, Jack Donohue was dedicated to the profession of coaching and demonstrated care and concern for his colleagues.
-As the professional coaching dChPCrtment of the Coaching Association of Canada (CAC), Coaches of Canada presents the Jack Donohue Award annually at the Petro-Canada Sport Leadership Awards Gala.
+The CAC presents the Jack Donohue Award annually at the Petro-Canada Sport Leadership Awards Gala.

 2019 Award Recipient: Sylvain Bruneau, ChPC, Tennis Canada